Overview

 Currently, you can install the development version from GitHub:

-remotes::install_github("sysilviakim/rankingQ", dependencies = TRUE)For a full walkthrough, see the Getting Started vignette.
+remotes::install_github("sysilviakim/rankingQ", dependencies = TRUE)For a full walkthrough of an example and downstream analysis, see the Getting Started vignette.

 Key Features